cashburn/cashburn-starter-tf/README.md

 3. On push, GitHub will automatically create CI and CD workflows in GitHub Actions and deploy to the Dev/Test environments.

 ## Setup Prod Configuration
-You typically want Prod to have its own Service Principal, and you can also enforce additional restrictions/policies for the Prod environment (it may also be in a separate Azure Tenant/Subscription).
+You typically want Prod to have its own Service Principal for security reasons, and you can also enforce additional restrictions/policies for the Prod environment in GitHub and Azure (it may also be in a separate Azure Tenant/Subscription).
 1. When you are ready to create your Prod environment, run the Bootstrap script again with your Prod variables:

    Ex.